-1Department of Civil, Environmental and Mechanical Engineering, University of Trento, Trento, Italy

 Abstract.
-A rainfall threshold is a function of some characteristic rainfall quantities that provides the conditions beyond which the probability of debris-flow occurrence is considered significant.
-Many uncertainties may affect the thresholds calibration and, consequently, its robustness.
-This study aims to assess the uncertainty in the estimate of a rainfall threshold for stony debris flow based on the Back Dynamical Approach, an innovative method to compute the rainfall duration and averaged intensity strictly

-- 5 related to a measured debris flow.
-The uncertainty analysis is computed by performing two Monte Carlo cascade simulations: (i) to assess the variability in the event characteristics estimate due to the uncertainty in the Back Dynamical Approach parameters and data and (ii) to quantify the impact of this variability on the threshold calibration.
-This procedure applied The application of this procedure to a case study highlights that the variability in the event characteristics can be both low and high.
-Instead, the threshold coefficients have a low dispersion showing good robustness of the threshold estimate.
-Moreover, the results suggest - 10 that some event features are correlated with the variability of the rainfall event duration and intensity.
-The proposed method is suitable to assess the uncertainty is suitable to be also applied to of other threshold calibration approach.
+Rainfall thresholds, namely rainfall intensity-duration A rainfall threshold is a function of some characteristic rainfall quantities that provides the conditions beyond which the probability of debris flow debris-flow occurrence is considered significant, can be used as a forecasting tool in debris-flow early warning system.
+Many uncertainties may affect the thresholds calibration and, in turn, the reliability and effectiveness of this tool.
+The purpose of this study is Consequently, its robustness.
+This study aims to assess the uncertainty in the determination of the estimate of a rainfall threshold for stony debris flow based on the Back Dynamical Approach(BDA) (Rosatti et al., 2019), an innovative method to estimate compute the rainfall duration and averaged intensity strictly related to a measured debris flow.
+The uncertainty analysis has been computed by performing two Monte Carlo cascade simulations: (i) to assess the variability in the estimate of rainfall conditions event characteristics estimate due to the uncertainty of some of the BDA parameters and in the Back Dynamical Approach parameters and data and (ii) to quantify the impact of this variability on the threshold parameters, obtained by using the frequentist method.
+Then, the deviation between these analysis outcomes and the values obtained in Rosatti et al. (2019) has been examined.
+The results highlight calibration.
+This procedure applied to a case study highlights that the variability in the rainfall condition estimate is strongly related to the debris flow characteristics and the hyetograph shape.
+Depending on these features, the spreading of the obtained distributions can take event characteristics can be both low and highvalues.
+Instead, the threshold parameters are characterised by a low statistical spreading.
+Finally, the consistency between the outcome of this study and the results obtained in Rosatti et al. (2019) has been proved and the critical issues related to Coefficients have a low dispersion showing good robustness of the threshold estimate.
+Moreover, the results suggest that some event features are correlated with the variability of the rainfall condition estimation have been discussed rainfall event duration and intensity.
+The proposed method to assess the uncertainty is suitable to be also applied to other threshold calibration approach.